International Mathematical Olympiad: Selection process

 The selection process for the IMO varies greatly by country.
 In some countries, especially those in East Asia, the selection process involves several tests of a difficulty comparable to the IMO itself.
 The Chinese contestants go through a camp.
 In others, such as the United States, possible participants go through a series of easier standalone competitions that gradually increase in difficulty.
-In the United States, the tests include the American Mathematics Competitions, the American Invitational Mathematics Examination, and the United States of America Mathematical Olympiad, each of which is a competition in its own right.
+In the United States, the tests include the American Mathematics Competitions, the American Invitational Mathematics Examination, and the United States of America Junior Mathematical Olympiad/United States of America Mathematical Olympiad, each of which is a competition in its own right.
 For high scorers in the final competition for the team selection, there also is a summer camp, like that of China.

 In countries of the former Soviet Union and other eastern European countries, a team has in the past been chosen several years beforehand, and they are given special training specifically for the event.
 However, such methods have been discontinued in some countries.

 Awards

 The participants are ranked based on their individual scores.
 Medals are awarded to the highest ranked participants; slightly fewer than half of them receive a medal.
 The cutoffs (minimum scores required to receive a gold, silver, or bronze medal respectively) are then chosen so that the numbers of gold, silver and bronze medals awarded are approximately in the ratios 1:2:3.
 Participants who do not win a medal but who score 7 points on at least one problem receive an honorable mention.

 Special prizes may be awarded for solutions of outstanding elegance or involving good generalisations of a problem.
 This last happened in 1995 (Nikolay Nikolov, Bulgaria) and 2005 (Iurie Boreico), but was more frequent up to the early 1980s.
-The special prize in 2005 was awarded to Iurie Boreico, a student from Moldova, for his solution to Problem 3, a three variable inequality.
+The special prize in 2005 was awarded to Iurie Boreico, a student from Moldova, for his solution to Problem 3, a three-variable inequality.

 The rule that at most half the contestants win a medal is sometimes broken if it would cause the total number of medals to deviate too much from half the number of contestants.
 This last happened in 2010 (when the choice was to give either 226 (43.71%) or 266 (51.45%) of the 517 contestants (excluding the 6 from North Korea — see below) a medal), 2012 (when the choice was to give either 226 (41.24%) or 277 (50.55%) of the 548 contestants a medal), and 2013, when the choice was to give either 249 (47.16%) or 278 (52.65%) of the 528 contestants a medal.
 In these cases, slightly more than half the contestants were awarded a medal.